mscheuer92/mscheuer92.github.io/README.md

 4.)
 Click on "Add New SSH Key".
 Give it a title, and then past your .pub ssh key in the "Key" text and click "Add SSH Key" <br>
 5.)
 In your repository, click the button that says "Code", and select SSH.
 Copy the "github@github..." address<br><br>

-#Setting Up Eclipse
+# Setting Up Eclipse
 Now that we've taken care of GitHub, lets finish this process with setting up Eclipse.<br>
 1.)
 Fire up Eclipse, and open your workspace.
-At this point, it's not <i>that important</i> to have a project open.
+At this point, it's not <i>that important</i> to have a project open.<br>
 2.)